A/B Testing Sample Size: A Definitive Guide for Beginners

 5. Dealing with High Drop-Off Rates

-Tests involving complex website elements, such as multi-step forms, lengthy user journeys, or Facebook ad s often face high drop-off rates.
-When users abandon the test midway through, it reduces the effective AB testing sample size, which can impact the reliability of the results.
+Tests involving complex website elements such as multi-step forms or lengthy user journeys often face high drop-off rates.
+When users abandon the test midway, it reduces the effective sample size and impacts the reliability of results.
+Adjust for drop-offs by recalculating the sample size or redesigning the test to account for these losses.

 6. Handling Multiple Variations